 Tony embraces the idea of book tests since they are a perfect way to keep your skills in check.
 Here, he shows you how to make use of dice, magazines, slates, and cards.

-Then he gives you an interview with the famous, during his days, Maurice Fogel, where they get to reel themselves into deep stuff about mentalism.
-This is one interview you’ll love.
+Then he gives you an interview with the famous, during his days, Maurice Fogel.
+This is one of the best parts of the book.

 8. Two Person Telepathy